 What lead you to the venue?

 We had been to the venue before for a wedding.
 It was quite a few years before ours, so a lot had changed.
 We chose this venue because it gave the feel of being on a vineyard and the rustic vibe of a farmhouse.
-We had the ceremony performed in front of the estate mansion with the vineyards in the background.
-We loved the feeling that tied together a little bit of what we both love.
+The ceremony was performed in front of the estate mansion with the vineyards in the background.
+Loving the feeling that tied together a little bit of what we both love.

 Alyssa has always loved the romantic boho/rustic theme, and after showing Torie some inspiration, she fell in love with it too!
 It seemed so fitting for us and matched our personalities.
 It captured both of our vibes and was perfect for the venue!